brannondorsey/mem-isolate/README.md

-# mem-isolate: Run unsafe code safely
+# `mem-isolate`: *Run unsafe code safely*

 `mem-isolate` runs your function via a `fork()`, waits for the result, and returns it.

-This grants your code access to an exact copy of memory and state at the time just before the call, but guarantees that the function will not affect the parent process in any way.
-It forces functions to be pure, even if they aren't.
+This grants your code access to an exact copy of memory and state at the time just before the call, but guarantees that the function will not affect the parent process's memory footprint in any way.
+It forces functions to be *pure*, even if they aren't.

 ```rust
 use mem_isolate::execute_in_isolated_process;